ZeitOnline/vivi/core/src/zeit/cms/repository/README.txt

 >>> new_content
 <zeit.cms.repository.unknown.PersistentUnknownResource...>
 >>> new_content.data
-u"I'm a shiny new object."
+"I'm a shiny new object."

 Adding it again will store it again on the DAV (i.e. overwrite).
 An